-- 59. (1) The Minister may establish by notice in the Gazette an Interim Council. - (2) The Minister may appoint in writing as the members of the Interim Council - - (a) one person who must be a staff member registered in terms of this Act; - (b) one person who must be a staff member registered in terms of this Act, and who has experience in primary health care matters; - (c) not less than two registered persons whom the Minister regards as suitable persons to serve as members of the Interim Council; - (d) one legal practitioner having not less than ten years experience in the practising of law; and - (e) not less than one person who is not a registered person. - (3) The registrar will act as the secretary of the Interim Council. - (4) The Minister may appoint in accordance with subsection (2), but subject to the other provisions of this section, any person to replace any member of the Interim Council - - (a) who has vacated office in terms of section 9(1); or - (b) is removed from office in terms of section 9(2). - (5) A person appointed in terms of subsection (2) as a member of the Interim Council, who is not a staff member or otherwise in the full-time employment of the Public Service, may be paid such remuneration in respect of his or her membership as the Minister may determine with the concurrence of the Minister of Finance. - (6) The Interim Council established in terms of subsection (1) - - (a) may exercise the powers and perform the duties and functions of the Council conferred or imposed upon the Council by or in terms of this Act; and - (b) acts for and on behalf of the Council and in its name, place and stead, as if it were the Council until such time as the Council has been constituted in terms of section 7. - (7) For the purposes of this section, any reference in his Act to the Council, unless the context otherwise indicates, must be regarded as a reference to the Interim Council.
+- (1) The Minister may establish by notice in the Gazette an Interim Council. - (2) The Minister may appoint in writing as the members of the Interim Council - - (a) not less than two social workers, of whom one must be the staff member in control of Social Welfare Services in the Ministry; - (b) not less than two persons who must be registered as either a clinical psychologist, a counselling psychologist or an educational psychologist, and of whom one must be the staff member in control of Psychology Services in the Ministry; - (c) one legal practitioner having not less than ten years experience in the practising of law; - (d) not less than one person who is not a registered person; and - (e) one registered person whom he or she regards as a suitable person to serve on the Interim Council as such a member. - (3) The registrar will act as the secretary of the Interim Council. - (4) The Minister may appoint in accordance with subsection (2), but subject to the other provisions of this section, any person to replace any member of the Interim Council - - (a) who has vacated office in terms of section 9(1); or - (b) is removed from office in terms of section 9(2). - (5) A person appointed in terms of subsection (2) as a member of the Interim Council, who is not a staff member or otherwise in the full-time employment of the Public Service, may be paid such remuneration in respect of his or her membership as the Minister may determine with the concurrence of the Minister of Finance. - (6) The Interim Council established in terms of subsection (1) - - (a) may exercise the powers and perform the duties and functions of the Council conferred or imposed upon the Council by or in terms of this Act; and - (b) acts for and on behalf of the Council and in its name, place and stead, as if it were the Council until such time as the Council has been constituted in terms of section 7.

-- (8) Any - - (a) power exercised or duty or function performed by the Interim Council by virtue of subsection (6); - (b) person appointed or employed by the Interim Council, or regarded to have been so appointed or employed, will be regarded as having been so exercised or performed, or having been so appointed or employed, by the Council.
+- (7) For the purposes of this section, any reference in his Act to the Council, unless the context otherwise indicates, must be regarded as a reference to the Interim Council. - (8) Any - - (a) power exercised or duty or function performed by the Interim Council by virtue of subsection (6); - (b) person appointed or employed by the Interim Council, or regarded to have been so appointed or employed, will be regarded as having been so exercised or performed, or having been so appointed or employed, by the Council.

-- (9) Upon the date of the publication in the Gazette of a notice in terms of subsection (8) of section 7, the Interim Council established in terms of subsection (1) of this section will be regarded to have been disestablished. - (10) Any application for registration submitted to the Interim Council in terms of this Act, or regarded to have been submitted to the Interim Council in terms of section 61(5), and not finalised upon the date referred to in subsection (9), must be finalised by the Council in accordance with the provisions of this Act. - (11) Any disciplinary proceedings commenced with by the Interim Council before the date referred to in subsection (9), or pending before the Interim Council or any committee upon such date, must be finalised by the Council in accordance with PART V. - (12) No provision of this section implies that any member of the Interim Council continues to be a member of the Council.
+- (9) Upon the date of the publication in the Gazette of a notice in terms of subsection (8) of section 7, the Interim Council established in terms of subsection (1) will be regarded to have been disestablished. - (10) Any application for registration submitted to the Interim Council in terms of this Act, or regarded to have been submitted to the Interim Council in terms of section 61(5), and not finalised upon the date referred to in subsection (9), must be finalised by the Council in accordance with the provisions of this Act. - (11) Any disciplinary proceedings commenced with by the Interim Council before the date referred to in subsection (9), or pending before the Interim Council or any committee upon such date, must be finalised by the Council in accordance with PART V. - (12) No provision of this section implies that any member of the Interim Council continues to be a member of the Council.